 Posts

-Governance Alert: Director Characterizes Civil Rights Compliance as "Forced," Refuses to Substantiate Claims & Exposes HOA to Liability
+Governance Alert: Director Patrick Szeto Characterizes Civil Rights Compliance as "Forced," Refuses to Substantiate Claims & Exposes HOA to Liability

-Date: Dec 1, 2025 Category: Civil Rights / Association Governance Summary Compliance with Fair Housing laws is a mandatory duty of the Association, not an optional burden.
-However, during the Open Board Meeting on November 10, 2025, Director Patrick Szeto publicly stated that the Board was "forced" to grant a previous landscaping improvement—a project the homeowner paid for entirely out-of-pocket and which was consistent with the CC&Rs .
+Date: Dec 5, 2025 Category: Civil Rights / Association Governance Summary Compliance with Fair Housing laws is a mandatory duty of the Association, not an optional burden.
+However, during the Open Board Meeting on November 10, 2025, Director Patrick Szeto publicly stated that the Board was "forced" to grant a previous landscaping improvement—a project the homeowner paid for entirely out-of-pocket and which was consistent with the CC&Rs as admitted by the Board in writing .
 This comment reveals a troubling mindset regarding civil rights.
-When viewed in the context of the hostility Director Patrick Szeto displayed during the original interactive process regarding this accommodation, his recent public comments raises concerns about a pattern of discriminatory conduct.
-Furthermore, Director Patrick Szeto was given a formal deadline to provide a written response for inclusion in the December Board Packet.
-As of the distribution of the meeting notice on December 1, 2025 , he has failed to respond.
-This refu...
+When viewed in the context of the hostility Director Patrick Szeto displayed during the original interactive process and subsequent to it regarding this accommodation, his recent public comments raise concerns about a pattern of discriminatory conduct.
+Furthermore, Director Patrick Szeto was given a formal deadline to provide a written response to the Board.
+He has failed to respond.
+This refusal to engage with formal governance inqu...

 False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

-Date: Nov 20, 2025 Category: Association Governance / Community Trust Summary: A healthy community requires open dialogue.
+Date: Nov 20, 2025 Category: Association Governance / Community Trust Summary A healthy community requires open dialogue.
 Recently, however, the primary online forum for Radius at Whisman Station HOA residents in Mountain View CA has been compromised.
-Alvin Lin , the Admin of the community Facebook group—who also serves professionally as a Vice President of Commercial Strategy for a publicly traded biotech company —has engaged in a pattern of censorship, unsubstantiated accusations of corruption, and documented election interference efforts.
-This post details the documentary evidence of a campaign driven not by community good, but by a personal vendetta that falls far short of the ethical standards expected of a senior corporate leader.
+Alvin Lin , the Admin of the community Facebook group—who also serves professionally as a Vice President of Commercial Strategy for a publicly traded biotech company —has engaged in a pattern of censorship, unsubstantiated accusations of corruption, and documented efforts to influence Board composition.
+This post details the documentary evidence of a campaign driven not by community good, but by a personal agenda that appears to fall far short of the ethical standards expected of a senior corporate leader.
 1. The Accusation of Corruption ("Enrichment") The most serious and damaging accusation made by Group Admin Alvin Lin is that the current Board has committed a crime.
-The Accusation: In a written public comment, Alvin Lin explicitly sta...
+The Accusation: In a written public comment, Alvin Lin...

 Governance Alert: Treasurer Confirms Lack of Awareness Regarding Major Financial Proposal

 Date: Nov 18, 2025 Category: Association Governance / Fiduciary Duty Summary A fundamental requirement of serving on an HOA Board is the duty to review Association business materials to make informed decisions.
-During the Open Board Meeting for the Radius at Whisman Station HOA in Mountain View CA on November 10, 2025, it was revealed that the Board Treasurer, Patrick Szeto, was unaware of the details and costs of a major landscaping proposal—despite the fact that the information had been provided to the Board nearly five months prior.
+During the Open Board Meeting for the Radius at Whisman Station HOA in Mountain View CA on November 10, 2025, it was revealed that the Board Treasurer, Patrick Szeto, was unaware of the details and costs of a major landscaping proposal—despite the fact that the information had been provided to the Board nearly five months prior .
 The Incident: November 10, 2025 During the Open Session of the Board Meeting on November 10, a discussion arose regarding the recently completed shrub-to-turf conversion project.
 During this discussion, Treasurer Patrick Szeto stated that he was not aware of the proposal details.
-This admission was witnessed by residents in attendance.
-The Timeline of Information (The 5-Month Gap) While the Treasurer claimed unawareness in November, Association reco...
+The Timeline of Information (The 5-Month Gap) While the Treasurer claimed unawareness in November, Association records confirm that the information was available to him lo...

 Fiscal Responsibility Report: How Director Inaction Increased HOA Compliance Costs